simpleid/simpleid.github.io/docs/1/system-requirements.md

 ## Server Requirements

+{% panel 'note' %}
-<div class="note">Server requirements for version 0.9 and later versions for SimpleID are significantly different from version 0.8 and earlier.
-If you are upgrading, please make sure your server meets the new requirements.</div>
+Server requirements for version 0.9 and later versions for SimpleID are significantly different from version 0.8 and earlier.
+If you are upgrading, please make sure your server meets the new requirements.
+{% endpanel %}

 To host a SimpleID installation requires: